get-data-/baidu_push/README.md

 # Baidu Push

 This project is an attempt to push URLs to Baidu for indexing per the instructions in their webmaster tools.
+A Flask application is used so that users can input a sitemap which is then parsed for URLs and submitted to Baidu via a PUSH request.

 ## Installation